Thomas & Friends: Series 1–3

 In between production of the second and third series, the production team were focused on producing two other television series: Tugs, which ran for one series in 1989 for Television South (TVS); and the American television series Shining Time Station, which repackaged Thomas the Tank Engine & Friends for the American television market from 1989 to 1996.

-Clearwater closed on 31 December 1990, just before production of Series three, with The Britt Allcroft Company becoming the sole producer.
-Series three had its first 16 episodes released on VHS in November 1991 before its broadcast debut in 1992 on CITV.
+Clearwater closed on 31 December 1990, just before production of the third series, with The Britt Allcroft Company becoming the sole producer.
+Series 3 had its first 16 episodes released on VHS in November 1991 before its broadcast debut in 1992 on CITV.
 It was made at a cost of £1.3 million (approximately $9.3.million in U.S. dollars at the time).
-The series was a combination of episodes derived from The Railway Series, stories in the Thomas the Tank Engine and Friends magazine (written by Andrew Brenner, who would later become the show's head writer starting in Series 16), and original stories by Allcroft and Mitton.
+The series was a combination of episodes derived from The Railway Series, stories in the Thomas the Tank Engine and Friends magazine (written by Andrew Brenner, who would later become the show's head writer starting in Series 17), and original stories by Allcroft and Mitton.

 One of the primary reasons for diverging from the original books was that many of the stories not yet used featured large numbers of new characters, which would be expensive to produce.
-Another reason was that the producers wanted more stories about Thomas (the nominal main character).
-Awdry complained that the new stories would be unrealistic (see Henry the Green Engine for more details).
-Robert D. Cardona left as producer, while Britt Allcroft joined David Mitton as co-producer.
-Angus Wright took over as executive producer.
+Another reason was that the producers wanted more stories about Thomas, the nominal main character.
+Awdry complained that the new stories would be unrealistic.
+Cardona left as producer, while Allcroft joined Mitton as co-producer.
+Allcroft's then-husband, Angus Wright, took over as executive producer.